concinim/wh-acd/deploying_cartridges.md

 --data-binary @/path/to/name_of_cartridge_file.zip \
 "{url}/v1/cartridges?vesion=2019-09-01"
     ```

-    Updating a cartridge deployment assumes that the cartridge has been previously deployed.
-The consumer creates an initial deployment with the POST operation and subsequent deployment uses the PUT operation.
-Updating a cartridge deployment with missing or empty deployment status will return with HTTP <q>404 Not Found</q> response code.

-4. The consumer retrieves all deployment status using _GET /v1/cartridges_ API, which include all cartridge deployed for a specific tenant.
-An empty list is returned if no catridge has been deployed.
+4. The consumer retrieves a list of deployed cartridges for a given tenant using the _GET /v1/cartridges_ API.
+An empty list is returned if no catridges have been deployed.

     ```Curl
 curl -X GET -u "apikey":"{apikey}" \